 The Strategic Research Team will guide the requesting team in determining:

-Often, samples can be pulled from IEEE databases, but depending on the requirements of the study, sometimes lists are purchased from vendors or gathered from some other sources which may be available to the requesting team.
+Often, samples can be pulled from IEEE databases, but depending on the requirements of the study, sometimes lists are purchased from vendors or gathered from some other sources that may be available to the requesting team.

 Sample sizes for IEEE studies